uzimpp/CarJai/docs/User-Documentation.md

 2. **Sign In Options**
    - **Email/Password**: Enter your email and password
    - **Google OAuth**: Click "Sign in with Google" if you signed up with Google

+3. **Forgot Password**
+   - Click "Forgot Password?" on the sign-in page
+   - Enter your email address
+   - Check your email for a password reset link
+   - Click the link in the email (valid for 30 minutes)
+   - Enter your new password
+   - Sign in with your new password

 ### Creating a Car Listing